sachinvs7/Flu_Analysis/README.md

 # Predicting Flu and H1N1 Vaccinations

 ## Machine learning case study that seeks to predict whether an individual is likely to receive an H1N1 and/or flu vaccine based on their behavioral, socioeconomic, and geographical conditions.
-Implemented as a team towards a term project for the CISC 873 course (Topics in Advanced Data Analytics)@ Queen's University, Winter 2022.
+Implemented as a team towards a term project for the CISC 839 course (Topics in Data Analytics: Advanced) @ Queen's University, Winter 2022.
 Other team members: Katherine Williams, Shreyansh Anand.
 Grade received: A+ (15/15)

 ## Data: